 What does the top feel like after hours of crawling, climbing, and freezing your fingers off?
 You’ll only truly know once you’ve completed Cholatse Peak climbing.
-This 6,440-meter giant in Nepal is one of the most challenging Himalayan climbing peaks.
+This 6,440-meter giant in Nepal is one of the most challenging Himalayan peaks.
 The snow is slippery, the ridges are sharp, and sometimes the mountain seems to have its own plans.

 You step carefully, you slide a little, and somehow you keep moving up and even wonder if this was a good idea.
 With all these thoughts in your mind, Cholatse Peak climb proves that every step you took was worth it.